andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/ProjectDiscord/awesome-discord) - An awesome list of resources for the voice and chat application Discord.
 - [awesome-push](https://github.com/pushchain/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awesome-functional-frontend](https://github.com/rduraj/awesome-functional-frontend) - A curated list of awesome libraries, approaches, solutions which make your frontend more functional.
-- [awesomeos](https://github.com/rezgui/awesomeos) - A list of operating systems and stuff.
 - [awesome-photography](https://github.com/rogersilvasouza/awesome-photography) - 📷 Photography study and learning content.
 - [awesome-vzla](https://github.com/ruvasqm/awesome-vzla) - Recursos para desarrolladores venezolanos.
 - [awesome-websites-uyghur](https://github.com/sarwan/awesome-websites-uyghur) - Awesome Web Sites in Uyghur Language.